corda/corda-docs-portal/content/en/platform/corda/5.3/reference/corda-cli/profile.md

 |--------------|-----------------------------------------------------------------|
 | `-n, --name` | The name of the profile to delete.
 This is a required argument. |

-You are prompted to confirm the deletion before the profile is removed.
+You will be prompted to confirm the deletion before the profile is removed.
 For example, to delete the `prod` profile, use the following code:

 {{< tabs name="delete-example">}}